 Workplace Active Shooter Training

-- Content: Workplace Active Shooter
+- Content: Active Shooter Preparedness and Response Training

 - Version: Supervisor & Employee

-- Course Length: 1-2 Hours
+- Course Length: 30 mins (e-learning)

 - Languages Available: English